patrick-law599/docassemble-patrickassignment4/docassemble/patrickassignment4/data/templates/patrickassignment4.md

 You do not currently have a lawyer.
 % endif
 % if acting_lawyer:
- and your lawyer is currently acting in this matter.
+ and your lawyer is currently acting for you in this matter.
 % endif
 % if appeal_matter:
 Your matter is an appeal of a matter that you previously received Legal Aid of Alberta assistence.
 % endif

 % if can_help:
-We are pleased to inform you that we have determined that you meet our requirements for assistance and we will be able to assist you with this matter.
+Based on the information that you have provided us today, we have determined that you meet our requirements for assistance.
+A member of our staff will contact you shortly to begin the process.
 % else:
-We are writing to inform you that you do not meet the requirements of our organization for assistance.
+According to what you have told us today, we regretfully must inform you that you do not meet the requirements for assistance at this time.
+Thank you, come again.
 % endif

 % if len(household) == 0: